 Back to the pilgrim life in an albergue for me tonight.
 No hotel.
 This night is in a large new municipal facility which was very nice with a garden foundation pool that many took advantage of to soak sore feet.I enjoyed an early dinner in town so I could catch the church service which the guidebook book said was at 7:00.
 No service tonight.

 A closing note about all the friendly, hardworking, and honest people I’ve encountered in France and Spain.
 This has been true of just random people offering, a Buen Camino, or directions, to all the cafes staff.
 Last night I dropped the envelope in which I keep spare cash.
 I thought I’d returned it to its hiding place in my fanny pack but had somehow missed and it slipped to the floor unnoticed.
 When I returned from the bathroom the waitress had it in her hand and asked if it was mine! 💕

 Spectacular morning walking through rolling hillsides displaying their cultivated fields, creating a myriad of patterns.
 It is beautiful to walk through but seemingly impossible to capture in a photograph .

 Spent the morning walking with my wounded and now solo friend from Sweden.
 We enjoyed a quiet time together imagining that this brown scenery and blazing sun is a prelude to the upcoming Meseta (plains).

-We walked together to Santo Domingo where we visited the cathedral which keeps a hen & rooster on display (for the strange legend behind this try Google).
+We continued together to Santo Domingo where we visited the cathedral which keeps a hen & rooster on display (for the strange legend behind this try Google).
 Here we parted company so she could heal her feet and knees and I could continue on to Granon.